carloscabo/socialize/README.md

 - If you are in `localhost` the sharing functionallity can fail, as some of the services get the data from the url.

 ## TO-DO
 - ¿Generate _socialize.scss automatically?
-Woth the effort?
+Worth the effort?
 - Add more services
   - Share by email